Funk metal

-Funk metal (also known as thrash-funk or punk-funk) is a subgenre of funk rock and alternative metal that infuses heavy metal music (often thrash metal) with elements of funk and punk rock.
+Funk metal (also known as thrash-funk) is a subgenre of funk rock and alternative metal that infuses heavy metal music (often thrash metal) with elements of funk and punk rock.
 Funk metal was part of the alternative metal movement, and has been described as a "brief but extremely media-hyped stylistic fad".

-The funk metal scene formed in California during the mid-1980s with a group of bands who were initially playing a mix of funk, hard rock, hip hop and punk; the genre quickly evolved to include elements of thrash metal.
+The funk metal scene formed in California during the mid-1980s with a group of bands who were initially playing a mix of funk, hard rock, hip-hop and punk; the genre quickly evolved to include elements of thrash metal.

 Characteristics

 Funk metal has also been called thrash-funk or punk-funk.
 It was most prevalent in the American state of California, particularly in Los Angeles and San Francisco.
 According to AllMusic, funk metal "takes the loud guitars and riffs of heavy metal and melds them to the popping bass lines and syncopated rhythms of funk".
 They go on to state "funk metal evolved in the mid-'80s when alternative bands like the Red Hot Chili Peppers and Fishbone began playing the hybrid with a stronger funk underpinning than metal.
 The bands that followed relied more on metal than funk, though they retained the wild bass lines."
 Faith No More, another Californian alternative group who emerged in the mid-1980s, have been described as a funk metal band that also dabbled in rap metal.
 Rage Against the Machine's mix of funk and metal not only included rap, but also elements of hardcore.
 AllMusic formerly categorized funk metal as a style of alternative rock, in spite of the genre's name.
 The website currently categorizes it as a style of heavy metal.

 Certain bands not from a punk/alternative background, such as glam metal groups Bang Tango and Extreme, have also frequently incorporated funk into their musical style.
 Bands such as Primus and Mordred emerged from the thrash metal underground.

 In his book Know Your Enemy: The Story of Rage Against the Machine, Joel McIver wrote that funk metal is "a slightly clumsy term applied in the late eighties to any rock band whose bass player used a slapping style."
 He goes on to write "The best known funk-metallers were the Red Hot Chili Peppers (who later achieved global success with a more pop-oriented approach) and Living Colour.
 Other funk-metallers ranged from the credible, such as Infectious Grooves (a side-project of crossover thrash band Suicidal Tendencies), to the relatively obscure, such as the Dan Reed Network."